joakimfors/PyMasVis/README.md

 ## Requirements

-NumPy, SciPy, Matplotlib, Audiolab.

-FFmpeg if MP3 support is required.
+- NumPy
+- SciPy
+- Matplotlib

+FFmpeg is required for anything other than WAV files.

 ## Usage